lovehumanity/lovehumanity.github.io/_posts/2020/2020-11-03-Creating-a-blog-for-free.md

 ```

-For whatever reason the gitlab repo was different to my local repo so if you run in to the same issue you can just use git pull to ensure that you don't have any errors of the gitlab repo having extra files than your local repo
+For whatever reason the GitLab repo was different to my local repo so if you run in to the same issue you can just use git pull to ensure that you don't have any errors of the GitLab repo having extra files than your local repo
 ```
 git pull origin master
 ```
-and this should ensure that your local repo is the same as your gitlab repo
+and this should ensure that your local repo is the same as your GitLab repo

 After that you need to now create a new file in that repository and have that file be a \_gitlab\_config.xml and choose the jekyll template.
-Once that has been added gitlab should automaitcally start building your static website.
+Once that has been added GitLab should automatically start building your static website.
 To check look at pipelines and you should see it running/completed there

 After the runner has completed you should be able to visit USERNAME.gitlab.io and see your newly created website.
-If you don't see your new website it may be that you need to change permissions of the repository to be public.
+If you don't see your new website, it may be that you need to change permissions of the repository to be public.

 To do that goto the repository's settings and it should give you the option to change it to public.

-To make changes, you can make the changes locally and then use git to apply those changes to your gitlab repo using;
+To make changes, you can make the changes locally and then use git to apply those changes to your GitLab repo using.
 ```
 git add .
 git push origin master
 git commit -m "Second post published" git push origin master
 ```